 Hamsterley Forest is one of Durham's most popular visitor destinations.
 To ensure that this continues, the Forestry Commission has commissioned a report from independent consultants on the status and potential of Hamsterley Forest for visitors.
 Read more.

-The information point, where you can pick up maps and leaflets, is open 9am-5pm daily.
-The cafe will be open weekends (11am-4pm) from November to Easter, then daily from this date to end of October.
-Wood n Wheels cycle hire is open Friday, Saturday and Sunday (10am-5pm), and also daily during school holidays.
+The information point, where you can pick up maps and leaflets, is open 9am-5pm daily (4pm Nov-Feb inclusive).
+Please note that the information point at times is unstaffed.
+The cafe will be open daily from March to end of October (10am-5pm), daily in December (11am-4pm) and then weekends and school holidays at other times.
+Wood n Wheels cycle hire is open Saturday and Sunday (10am-5pm) and also daily during school holidays.

 The walking trails will take you right into the heart of the forest for some spectacular wildlife watching opportunities.
 Early morning walkers may spot roe deer feeding, adders basking on rocks or even salmon leaping upstream on the beck.